 Top and bake the pizzas.
 If desired, cover the crusts and allow to proof for 30 minutes in order to create the most open crumb possible in the border of the pizzas (this is optional, but is built into the timetable).
 Add toppings and bake on the pizza stone for 7-10 minutes, using a peel or the back of a sheet pan to transfer the pizzas to the oven.
 About half way through the baking, rotate the pizzas to promote even browning and slide out the parchment so the pizza finishes baking directly on the stone.

 Variation- Quick Pizza Crust

 This method creates a warmer dough that is ready to bake in just two hours.
-The flavor is still good, though not as rich and fully developed as the mix-ahead version.
-With flavorful toppings the pizzas are delicious.
+The flavour is still good, though not as rich and fully developed as the mix-ahead version.
+With flavourful toppings the pizzas are delicious.

 Use the same ingredients and procedure as above, except warm the water to lukewarm (about 38 ºC), autolyse at room temperature for only ten minutes, and omit the refrigerator time.
 Directly after stretching and folding the dough, divide it in half, round into balls and transfer to a pan or bowls.
 Proof the pre-shaped crusts at 30 ºC for about one hour and ten minutes, then shape and bake.
 If the optional 30 minute rise after the crust is stretched to its final shape is omitted, the pizzas can be ready to bake about two hours after mixing the dough.